 Of the two cameras under consideration, the Leica Q Typ 116 features a full frame sensor and the Leica X1 an APS-C sensor.
 The sensor area in the X1 is 57 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 24MP, the Q Typ 116 offers a higher resolution than the X1 (12.2MP), but the Q Typ 116 nevertheless has larger individual pixels (pixel pitch of 6.00μm versus 5.51μm for the X1) due to its larger sensor.
-Moreover, the Q Typ 116 is a somewhat more recent model (by 5 years and 9 months) than the X1, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the Q Typ 116 is a much more recent model (by 5 years and 9 months) than the X1, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |1.||Leica Q Typ 116||Full Frame||24.0||6000||4000||1080/60p||24.3||12.7||2221||85|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The Q Typ 116 indeed provides movie recording capabilities, while the X1 does not.
 The highest resolution format that the Q Typ 116 can use is 1080/60p.